skip to content

 Undergraduate Project Students

-He is a member of Robinson College.
+He is a member of Trinity College.

 Past Members

 • Dr Taza Gul.
 Visiting Scholar.
-Next destination: City University of Science and Information Technology, Pakistan
+Next destination: City University of Science and Information Technology, Pakistan.

 • Ms Kasia Wilk.
 Summer student.